hackeris/Harmonix/README.md

 - Open Harmonix or HiShell, and run `harmonix_install_alpine` to install Alpine Linux
 - After Alpine Linux installed, run `harmonix_run_alpine` to start Alpine Linux
 - Run `cd /` cd to `/` and run `ls`, you can see the root changed!
-- Run `uname -a` to display system info.
+- Run `uname -a` to display system info
+- Run `apk` to install packages

 ## x86_64